charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 Copy the script to a remote machine and run it.
 Then access your program in a browser and make sure it works.

+Call the script **copy-pull-script-to-server**.
+It should contain two lines:

+- a **scp** statement explained in the above link to ConfigureLinux.
+- A command to run the script remotely.

+Suppose we want to run the **ls** command on a remote machine.
+Assuming we used the **~/.ssh/config** to define a Host called **aws**, then we can run the command like this:

+    ssh aws ls

+To get a listing of a specific directory, try something like this:

+    ssh aws ls /home/ubuntu/Git

+Like this:

+    $ ssh aws ls /home/ubuntu/Git
+    isit322-calvert-2018
+    isit320-calvert-2019

+The point being that by default a remote command is run in the home directory of the selected user.
+But we can hard code in specific paths either as parameters passed to a command or as the path to the script itself.

+In our case, we want to run not **ls** but our pull script.
+Suppose we a script called **foo** in the remote home directory that printed out the word foo.
+We could invoke it two ways:

+    ssh aws ./foo
+    ssh aws /home/ubuntu/foo

+In either case, it would print out the word **foo**.

 ## Turn it in

 Write your scripts.
 Push them.
 Specify folder, branch and optionally a tag.
 In the text page of the Canvas submission page, paste in a URL I can click on to see your code in action.